Fact Checked

 Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

-Last updated on October 16th, 2023 at 01:53 pm
+Last updated on October 14th, 2024 at 02:47 pm

 Whether you have already been diagnosed with OSA or suspect you may suffer from the condition, it is useful to be aware of some alternatives to CPAP.

-Obstructive Sleep Apnoea (OSA) is a disruptive sleep condition with serious health consequences if left untreated.
-One of the leading forms of treatment is CPAP therapy, which involves a machine supplying air through a mask worn while sleeping.
 However, OSA sufferers can experience the condition in various severity levels, from mild to severe.
 Only some may be suitable candidates for CPAP therapy due to prior medical reasons or simply because they find it difficult to tolerate.
 This article will offer you seven alternative Sleep Apnoea Treatments.

 Seven Common Alternatives to CPAP Therapy